 - Immediately send a letter to the parties.
 See Appendix E. Set expectations, boundaries, and establish your desire to keep matters moving forward.
 This is especially important if one party does not have an attorney.
-State in the letter: - ✓ You have been appointed to be the hearing officer. - ✓ You are neutral, do not represent either party, and cannot give legal advice to either party.
-Explain that your function is to hear evidence and to make decisions based on facts presented to you after you make your findings and consult relevant legal authority.

-- ✓ You cannot discuss matters of any substance without presence of the other party. - All matters communicated to the hearing officer must be communicated to the other party. - ✓ Mediation rights, appeal rights, and implementation plan requirements should be provided.
-A hearing officer is required to provide this information. - ✓ Communicate the requirements that documents and list of witnesses be exchanged (with a copy to hearing officer) at least 5 business days before the hearing.7 - ✓ Communicate the timeline, final decision due date, and settings. - Communicate that a pre-hearing conference is needed and the anticipated topics for discussion include: - Timeline for actions - Issues for determination and relief requested - Burden of proof and which party will proceed first at the hearing - Right of the parent to determine if the hearing is open or closed - Estimated length of the hearing - Rights to a transcript - Parties desire oral or written closing arguments - Date of exchange of documents and list of witnesses - Exhibits & identifying documents by page number or exhibit number - Suggestion of numbering documents by page or exhibit number (with pages numbered) and placing them in a binder (it is useful to have at least four binders
+State in the letter: - \checkmark You have been appointed to be the hearing officer. - ✓ You are neutral, do not represent either party, and cannot give legal advice to either party.
+Explain that your function is to hear evidence and to make decisions based on facts presented to you after you make your findings and consult relevant legal authority. - ✓ You cannot discuss matters of any substance without presence of the other party. - ✓ All matters communicated to the hearing officer must be communicated to the other party. - ✓ Mediation rights, appeal rights, and implementation plan requirements should be provided. - ✓ Communicate the requirements that documents and list of witnesses be exchanged (with a copy to hearing officer) at least 5 business days before the hearing.11 - ✓ Communicate the timeline, final decision due date, and settings. - ✓ Communicate that a pre-hearing conference is needed and the anticipated topics for discussion include: